 To go to Ijen Crater, you can take only two routes, namely the Banyuwangi route to Licin which is about 15 km with a distance of about 30 minutes using a two or four-wheeled vehicle.
 The second route is through Situbondo which passes Wonosari and Paltuding which can be reached by two-and four-wheeled vehicles.
 Paltuding is the foot of the mountain with an altitude of 1800 meters above sea level, so the air temperature must be very cold.

-There are a few things you should prepare if you want to visit this beautiful place such as bring good winter clothes due to it gets freezing cold at night.
+There are a few things you should prepare if you want to visit this beautiful place such as bringing good winter clothes due to it gets freezing cold at night.
 The temperature can drop down to 8°C. Wear comfortable shoes.
 Several routes are quite steep, so you might bring a hiking stick as well.
-Don’t forget to bring mask, when you reach the crater the sulfur smell is quite potent at times (depending on the wind direction).
-You can also rent mask there and it cost IDR 35K.
+Don’t forget to bring a mask, when you reach the crater the sulfur smell is quite potent at times (depending on the wind direction).
+You can also rent a mask there and it cost IDR 35K.
 Don’t worry about the toilet, there’s some on the route.
-To anyone who can not walk along the track, there also “Becak” to ride you to the top (costs around 700K-800K, from start-to-start)
+To anyone who can not walk along the track, there is also “Becak” to ride you to the top (costs around 700K-800K, from start to start)